 What is Chorogi?

-According to the result, the synonym for Chorogi is Chinese artichoke, which is a perennial herbaceous plant of the family Lamiaceae originating from China.
+Based on the result, the synonym or English word for Chorogi is Chinese artichoke, which is a perennial herbaceous plant of the family Lamiaceae originating from China.

-The tuberous root of Chinese artichoke is edible and can be eaten as is.
-In Japan, the root vegetable, Chorogi is often pickled in salt, seasoned and colored with ume vinegar or red shiso vinegar.
+The tuberous root of Chinese artichoke is edible and can be eaten as it is.
+In Japan, the root vegetable Chorogi is typically pickled in salt, seasoned and colored with ume vinegar or red shiso (perilla) vinegar.

-The red pickled Chorogi is known as one of the “Osechi Ryori (おせち料理)” special dishes prepared for the New Year.
+The resulting red pickled Chorogi is actually known as one of the “Osechi Ryori (おせち料理)” special dishes prepared for the new year.

 Muraoka’s Chorogi Pickle Snack

-As with the Osechi-version Chorogi, this Muraoka’s Chorogi snack has a red color and is seasoned with salt and ume vinegar.
+As with Osechi-version Chorogi, this one from Muraoka Foods is also red, seasoned with salt and ume vinegar.
 Thus, they are essentially the same thing.

-Hence, with these red pickled Chorogi, you can authentically enjoy one of Japan’s Osechi dishes whenever you want.
+This is why, with these red pickled Chorogi, you can enjoy one of Japan’s Osechi dishes whenever you want to.

-According to the ingredient list on the back of the package, the Muraoka no Chorogi pickle snack is made with Chinese artichoke, high-fructose corn syrup, ume vinegar, salt, fermented seasoning, yeast extract, alcohol, amino acid, acidifier, flavoring, sorbic acid, and coloring (red).
+According to the ingredient list on the back of the package, the Muraoka no Chorogi pickle snack mainly consists of Chinese artichoke, high-fructose corn syrup, ume vinegar, salt, fermented seasoning, yeast extract, alcohol, amino acid seasoning, acidifier, flavoring, sorbic acid, and color (red 102).

-For those who are interested, the Muraoka no Chorogi is available at many supermarkets and convenience stores in Japan.
+For those who are interested, the Muraoka no Chorogi pickle snack is available at many supermarkets and convenience stores in Japan.